 Capital personal property - includes depreciable property that is eligible or would be eligible for a capital cost allowance for income tax purposes.
-It also includes any personal property, except depreciable property, the sale of which would result in a capital gain or loss for income tax purposes.
-For GST/HST purposes, capital personal property does not include property in Class 12, 14, or 44 of Schedule II to the Income Tax Regulations or, as of January 1, 2017, new Class 14.1.
+It also includes any personal property, except depreciable property, the sale of which would give rise to a capital gain or loss for income tax purposes.
+For GST/HST purposes, capital personal property does not include property in Class 12, 14, or 44 of Schedule II to the Income Tax Regulations.